-The firing Sophie Montel, a close friend of Le Pen’s top lieutenant, Florian Philippot, set off the sparks
+The firing of a regional official — a close friend of Le Pen’s top lieutenant, Florian Philippot, whom some claim is no longer loyal to her — set off the sparks.

 Sophie Montel’s exit from her post as local president of the National Front in the Bourgogne-Franche-Comte region was made official Thursday before a TV interview by Le Pen.
 It also comes two days before Le Pen’s annual address from a northern village that the party uses to symbolize the “France of the forgotten.”

 Party unity is important as the National Front strives to become a leading opposition force to President Emmanuel Macron’s ruling party and position itself for the next presidential election in five years.
 The far-left won more than twice as many seats in June’s legislative election than the National Front’s eight, including one for Le Pen.

 French newspapers are calling Le Pen’s decision to remove Montel a “putch.”